Ice storm hits parts of Texas, canceling flights, crippling traffic

-DALLAS (Reuters) - An ice storm battered parts of Texas on Monday, knocking out power to thousands of homes, causing hundreds of traffic accidents and prompting more than 1,500 flight cancellations.
+DALLAS (Reuters) - An ice storm battered parts of Texas on Monday, cutting off power to thousands of homes and leading to hundreds of traffic accidents and more than 1,500 airline flight cancellations.

-The storm, which packed high winds and dumped freezing rain, covered highways with sheets of ice, and authorities advised commuters to stay off the roads.
-The cold was expected to last another day, keeping roads slick.
+The storm, packing high winds and freezing rain, coated highways with sheets of ice, and authorities advised commuters to stay off the roads.
+The cold was expected to last another day, keeping road surfaces slick.

-A large section of the U.S. South from Arkansas to North Carolina was expected to experience freezing temperatures and winter storms on Monday, the National Weather Service said.

-Snow and freezing rain fell in parts of New Mexico, and Colorado, Utah and northern Arizona were also under winter storm warnings, the weather service said.
+Snow and freezing rain fell in parts of New Mexico and Colorado, while Utah and northern Arizona were also under winter storm warnings, the weather service said.

 In Tennessee, at least 22 people have been killed in the past few days because of icy winter conditions, the state’s Emergency Management Agency said.